 Emergencies in Medicine

-Conferences for the PGY-I and PGY-II level resident during the month of July.
-This conference replaces the normal Noon Conference for the first month of residency to prepare the resident for medical problems they may encounter in the ER.
+This conference replaces the normal Noon Conference for the first month of residency to prepare residents for medical problems they may encounter in the ER.